 Gateway Instances in Rackspace Cloud¶

 A Gateway Instance is a Rackspace Cloud Server that routes traffic between the public internet and any other Rackspace Cloud Servers that do not have a public IP.
-A Gateway Instance is typically a virtual network appliance, but could also be a Linux or Windows server.
+A Gateway Instance is typically a virtual network appliance.

-The easiest way to create a Gateway Instance is by using these Cloud Orchestration templates that create the Gateway Instance and a Cloud Network with all needed configuration (the gateway IP and DNS Servers) at the same time.
+You can also use these Cloud Orchestration templates, which create the Gateway Instance and a Cloud Network with all needed configuration at the same time.